eytanchan/eytanchan.github.io/resource/en/crypto_ai.md

 title: Crypto and AI
 ---

 Blockchain and AI were completely unfamiliar concepts to me just a few years ago.
 I first encountered Bitcoin in 2014 in my English homework book.
 At the time, both my teacher and the media told me it was a **Ponzi scheme**, so I forgot about it.
 I learned about self-driving technology in 2017 and believed it would become a reality within 10 years.
-I also learned about NLP (specifically Microsoft’s XiaoIce) in 2017, thinking it was useless，until I read OpenAI’s technical post in 2022 on Science Journal.
+I also learned about NLP (specifically Microsoft’s XiaoIce) in 2017, thinking it was useless, until I read OpenAI’s technical post in 2022 on Science Journal.

 <!-- more -->